Christmas in Oaxaca Tour

 (B) breakfast, (L) lunch, (D) dinner

-Day 1: Fly from Houston to Oaxaca, a colonial city surrounded by the Sierra Madre Mountains and set in a spectacular valley with a 3000-year-old history.
-Throughout the region, Zapotec and Mixtec ruins and extraordinary colonial architecture recall the achievements of its inhabitants while exquisite folk art reflects the vibrancy of today’s culture.
-Upon arrival, we check into the small and charming Hotel Azul Oaxaca, conveniently located in the historic section of the city.
+Day 1: Fly to Oaxaca, a colonial city surrounded by the Sierra Madre Mountains and set in a spectacular valley with a 3000-year-old history and UNESCO World Heritage Center.
+Throughout the region, Zapotec and Mixtec ruins and extraordinary colonial architecture recall the achievements of its inhabitants while captivating folk art reflects the vibrancy of today’s culture.
+Upon arrival, we check into Quinta Real Oaxaca, a boutique hotel set within the 16th century Convent of Santa Catalina de Siena located in the heart of this stately city.
 This will be our home for the duration of the trip.
+An international culinary destination, Oaxaca features a multitude of outstanding restaurants with delicious regional cuisine and we will have a light dinner in one of the city’s celebrated restaurants.
+(D)

-Day 4: Our morning will be spent at magnificent Monte Albán spanning the crest of an artificially flattened mountain top.
-Dating from 500 BC, Monte Albán was a major Zapotec ceremonial center; more than 150 tombs have been found here containing some of the richest treasures in the Americas.
-Here, we will see the famous danzantes, incised figures once thought to be dancers but which are now thought to represent mutilated captives.
+Day 4: Our morning will be spent at magnificent Monte Albán, a UNESCO World Heritage Site, spanning the crest of an artificially flattened mountain.
+Monte Albán was a major Zapotec ceremonial center where more than 150 tombs have been found containing some of the richest treasures in the Americas.
+We will walk through the huge plazas and see the famous danzantes, incised figures once thought to be dancers but are now thought to represent mutilated captives.
 Upon returning to Oaxaca, we will spend time in the Saturday market where merchants from throughout the valley come to lay out a profusion of hand-made crafts, indigenous foods and medicinal herbs.
 This is one of Mexico’s largest traditional markets and at Christmas the bounty is prodigious.
-Lunch will be in Itanoní, a restaurant that pays tribute to the sacred corn plant with special recipes—all based on the local Maize crops.
 Tonight, Oaxacans celebrate La Noche de Rábanos, or Night of the Radishes, an extraordinary festival combining religion, agriculture and art.
 Oaxaca’s zócalo is transformed with garlands of flower-studded laurels as families compete for prizes with displays of elaborate and intriguing sculptures, all made from fresh radishes.
-Dinner is on our own to search out one of the city’s excellent restaurants.
+Dinner is on our own.
 (B/L)

 Day 8: Today begins with a visit to Zaachila.
-According to the codices, after the Zapotec kings abandoned Monte Albán, Zaachila became their capital.
-The tombs that have been found here are decorated with relief sculptures of the rulers and the gods they served.
+According to the codices (pre-conquest books made of animal hide), after the Zapotec kings abandoned Monte Albán, Zaachila became their capital.
+The tombs that have been found here are garlanded with relief sculptures of the rulers and the gods they served.
 We continue to the 16th-century Dominican convent of Cuilapán.
 This imposing and truly unforgettable church and monastery complex stands alone in the landscape, a timeless remembrance of the influence of the Dominican clergy in Colonial Mexico.
-Lunch will be at the renowned La Capilla Restaurant where we will experience the local gastronomy.
-Dinner is on our own.
+Our final lunch together will be in the garden restaurant of Las Quince Letras.
+The chef’s specialty is mole made with a touch of almonds and olives – yum!
 (B/L)

 Day 9: Transfer to the Oaxaca City airport for our early morning non-stop flight to Houston.
 (B)